nmielnik/notes/semver-talk-06-15-2015/README.md

 ## Why Have Version Numbers?
-* Give a bunch of code a name or unique identifier
+* <!-- .element class="fragment" -->Give a bunch of code a name or unique identifier
-* Used for keeping track of incrementally different versions of electronic information, whether or not this information is computer software.
+* <!-- .element class="fragment" -->Used for keeping track of incrementally different versions of electronic information, whether or not this information is computer software.
-* Used by consumer, or client, to compare their copy of the software product against another copy.
+* <!-- .element class="fragment" -->Used by consumer, or client, to compare their copy of the software product against another copy.
-* Used by support to ascertain exactly what code a user is running.
+* <!-- .element class="fragment" -->Used by support to ascertain exactly what code a user is running.